JackHumphries9/portfolio-website/content/_posts/switching-from-aws-to-digital-ocean.md

 ---
 title: "Switching from AWS to Digital Ocean"
 excerpt: "This article is from my old blog website!
-Amazon Web Services is an amazing cloud provider where you can literally do anything possible.There are literally hundreds of services that all do a multitude of things, including AI and just general servers."
+Amazon Web Services is an amazing cloud provider where you can literally do anything possible.There are literally hundreds of services that all do a multitude of things, including AI and just general servers"
 coverImage: "/images/blog/switching-from-aws-to-digital-ocean-cover.jpg"
 date: "2021-02-02T16:51:52.296Z"
 ogImage: